Jill Geisler: Resolve to give your team the gift of time (well spent)

 That’s where leadership comes in.

 As a leader and key decision-maker, you are one of the greatest influences on work-life harmony.
 You create a culture where it can flourish; where no one’s time is taken for granted, wasted or unfairly controlled.
-You can give everyone a gift — and it’s not just the gift of time, but time well spent.
+You can give everyone a gift — not just the gift of time, but time well spent.

 Ensure your system for scheduling work shifts and vacations is effective and equitable.
 Do schedules come out early enough for people to plan their lives?
 Do your vacation or PTO protocols need a review?
 That is, how many people can be off at a given time?
 Who gets first pick of vacation dates?
 And how easily can people swap schedules if they’re willing?